jordanpapaleo/lighthouse-performance-throttle/README.md

 - `--url`: required | the url to test
 - `--speed`: optional | '3g' '4g' 'lte' | defaults to 3g like the lighthouse service

+Run the following command from the root of your project in your terminal.

 ```bash
 node index.js --url https://theorem.co --speed lte
 ```